Bianchi Specialissima Giro d’Italia, racing bicycle, 1961, Italy

 BIANCHI light alloy pedal bearing

 Grand Prix handlebar

-Bianchi from 1900 on started to make power-driven vehicles too; the first Bianchi motorized bicycle though went unnoticed because it came out in 1901, the same year Umberto I was assassinated by the anarchist Gaetano Bresci.
-In 1902 the Bianchi relocates again, the new factories are located in via Nino Bixio and here is where the first automobiles which had a price between £4000 for the two-seats versions and £14.000 for the limousine versions.
-Bianchi cars were successful, not just because of the high-quality materials and the refined design, but also for the customer service.
-Two days of driving school were included in the price, every model had a toolbox where you could find a wrench, a tape roll and an air pump.
-Mechanics were also sent around the Kingdom of Italy door-to-door.
-They were paid £15 a day from the company and also the second-class train ticket.
-Room and board were charged to the customer.
+From 1900 Bianchi started dedicating to power-driven vehicles; the first motorbicycle (power-driven bicycle) Bianchi, went unnoticed because of Umberto I assassination by the anarchist Gaetano Bresci.
+In 1902 Bianchi moved again, the new factory is now located on via Nino Bixio and here the first cars will be made, which price will vary from 4000 £ of the two-seater to 14.000 £ for the limousine bodies.
+Bianchi cars had large success not only for the remarkable quality of the materials and the refined design, but also for the customer services.
+In fact a couple of days of driving school were included in the car price, every model was equipped with a tool box with a wrench, some tape and an air pump.
+Door-to-door repairs were established too and specialized mechanics travelled around the Kingdom.
+The train tickets (coach class) were paid by the company and the mechanics’ salary was 15£ per day.
+Board and lodging were covered by the customer.